Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Introduction

 \section{Introduction}

-Trajectory prediction is a cornerstone of autonomous vehicle's (AV's) seamless operation, as errors in forecasting the movements of surrounding agents may cascade through the downstream autonomy stack, ultimately leading to incorrect maneuvers.
-Despite advances in deep learning, their real-world deployments inevitably encounter a mismatch between the training data and the deployment environment.
-This mismatch (a.k.a., distribution shift) may stem from various practical factors.
-For example, due to the data collection and annotation complexity, large-scale datasets tend to overrepresent routine scenarios -- such as highway driving or straight-lane trajectories -- while underrepresenting complex and diverse environments, including multi-lane intersections and roundabouts \cite{yang2024sstp,xu2025trajectory}.
-Moreover, real-world driving inherently harbors a wide range of uncertainties, such as sudden braking, falling obstacles, or adversarial behaviors by other drivers.
-These rare or unseen conditions give rise to out-of-distribution (OOD) traffic scenes, where prediction models are prone to generating overconfident yet erroneous forecasts that jeopardize safety.
+Trajectory prediction is vital for autonomous vehicle (AV) safety, but models often struggle with distribution shifts between training and real-world deployment.
+While large-scale datasets capture routine driving, they underrepresent rare ``tail" scenes that contain elements like aggressive maneuvers or complex roundabouts.
+Furthermore, real-world traffic often suffers from a wide range of uncertainties, such as irregular road blockages and extreme weathers.
+These out-of-distribution (OOD) scenarios often lead models to generate overconfident but hazardous forecasts that may ultimately mislead the decision-making of the ego vehicles.

-Existing research on OOD detection in AVs has primarily focused on traditional computer vision tasks such as object detection and semantic segmentation~\cite{9564545, shoeb2025out}, with representative approaches including post-hoc scoring~\cite{hsu2020generalized}, feature-space density estimation~\cite{choi2018waic}, and energy-based models~\cite{liu2020energy}.
+Existing research on OOD detection in AVs has primarily focused on traditional computer vision tasks such as object detection and semantic segmentation~\cite{9564545, shoeb2025out}, with representative approaches including post-hoc scoring and energy-based models~\cite{hendrycks2016baseline, liu2020energy}.

 These methods are predominantly frame-wise.
 A key limitation of this frame-wise approach is that it determines whether the ego vehicle is in an in-distribution (ID) or OOD traffic scene solely based on information from the current frame, thereby overlooking the spatiotemporal correlations among the trajectories of surrounding agents.
 As a consequence, frame-wise approaches tend to perform well only when the distance between ID and OOD data is sufficiently large, resulting in significantly suboptimal detection performance in the more challenging yet practical setting where the deviations between OOD and ID scenes are minor at individual frames but may gradually escalate into hazardous situations if left unnoticed.
 Such cases are referred to as {\bf deceptive OOD scenarios} \cite{guo2024building}, which are the focus of this paper.